Your Child's Immunizations: Human Papillomavirus (HPV) Vaccine

 Get the facts about the HPV vaccine and how it can protect your child from this infection – and some types of cancer – for years to come.

-Why the Vaccine Is Recommended
+Why Is the HPV Vaccine Recommended?

-When to Delay or Avoid Immunization
+When to Delay or Avoid HPV Immunization

 The vaccine is not recommended if:

-Caring for Your Child After Immunization
+Caring for Your Child After HPV Immunization

-When to Call the Doctor
+When Should I Call the Doctor?

-Call if there are problems after the immunization.
+- There are problems after the immunization.

 - Genital Warts (HPV)